 - Unlawful assembly

-- Purchasing of alcohol and consumption
+- Purchasing and consumption of alcoholic beverage

-- Vandalism and Mischief
+- Vandalism and mischief

-- Using your friend’s identification card
+- Using another person’s identification card as your own

-- Possessing dangerous weapons.
+- Possessing dangerous weapons

 - Driving without a license